StarlangSoftware/Util-Py/README.md

 **From IDE**

 After being done with the downloading and Maven indexing, select **Build Project** option from **Build** menu.
-After compilation process, user can run DataStructure.
+After compilation process, user can run Util-Py.